Why should you apply for a scholarship?

-Receiving financial assistance can often be a significant factor in attending a college or university program.
-Financial aid or assistance can come in many commonly accepted forms such as loans, work-study programs, grants, employer compensation – and for the purpose of this section – scholarships.
-The primary reason you should apply for a scholarship is simple.
-If you win a scholarship award, unlike loans, you won't have to pay it back.
+Receiving financial assistance is a significant factor in attending a college or university.
+Financial aid can come in the form of loans, work-study programs, grants, employer compensation and scholarships.* The primary reason you should apply for a scholarship is simple.
+If you win a scholarship award you won't have to pay it back, unlike loans.

 Students applying for college may qualify for the following types of scholarships:

-- Student Merit Scholarship — These scholarship awards can be based on criteria, which includes academic performance.
+- Student Merit Scholarship — These scholarship awards are based on criteria including academic performance.
 They can be awarded by the college of attendance or by private organizations.

 - Student-Specific Scholarship — These scholarships may qualify applicants based on race, gender, family and medical history, or other factors that may be considered student-specific.